- Prepping Basics

 OK, so you have decided that you want to take steps to protect your family from unseen events.
 You may not know what events to plan for or you could have a much defined idea of the threats you see, but regardless you recognize a need.
 There are people who come to the Prepper Journal after they read something on another prepping blog or they may have been visiting our site for a year.
 The newer visitors are usually just getting starting in this crazy world of Prepping and if they are anything like I was at the beginning, knowing where to start can be pretty daunting.
 Prepping isn’t the same for everyone but most people eventually look for a simple guideline to follow so I have pulled together this preppers list of supplies.

-How is this list of supplies you need going to be different than any of the 523 million other lists out there?
-Maybe it won’t be, but I am going to try and go in order of importance so you can follow along at home and let me know what I missed or what should have received priority.
+How is this list of supplies you need going to be different from any of the 523 million other lists out there?
+Maybe it won’t be, but I am going to try to go in order of importance so you can follow along at home and let me know what I missed or what should have received priority.

 Lastly, this list is primarily for Sheltering in Place and the requirements/resources the average person would be able to lay their hands on.
 This doesn’t take more extreme climates into consideration but should still provide a base regardless of where you live.
 For other lists you can check out our Resources page.
 For something more specific to the Bug Out Bag checklist, click here.
 Also this list is going to be missing the specifics of the amounts because each family or individual is different.
 So without further ado, here we go.